Mercateo/rest-hateoas-client/Readme.md

 A very simple HATEOAS client for java.
 Note, that it is in an alpha state and subject of changes.

-There is an example package in the client test folder.
+There is an  [example](rest-hateoas-client/src/test/java/com/mercateo/rest/hateoas/client/example/Example.java) in the client test folder.
 To make it run one needs to run the example server which can be found [here](https://github.com/Mercateo/rest-demo-feature).